Enveiled/Enveiled/README.md

 I'm free to roleplay any time.
 I don't actively seek out roleplays at the docks because I'm vaguely uncomfy with a private island rp though.\
 !
 C+H also accepted whenever, just please don't be sad if I leave/walk away

 <p align="center"

+If I'm alone as a character, I'll probably act like them a bit.
+I... like roleplaying.

+<p align="center"